calum-chamberlain/calum-chamberlain.github.io/index.md

 ## About

-I am currently completing my PhD at Victoria University of Wellington, studying active seismicity beneath New Zealand's central Southern Alps.
+I a Postdoctoral Fellow at Victoria University of Wellington, researching active seismicity beneath New Zealand's central Southern Alps.
 For more information on my research check out the [research](/research/) page.

-Recently I have been building a Python package for the detection and analysis of repeating earthquakes ([EQcorrscan](http://calum-chamberlain.github.io/EQcorrscan/)).
+Recently, I have been building a Python package for the detection and analysis of repeating earthquakes ([EQcorrscan](http://calum-chamberlain.github.io/EQcorrscan/)).
 The main motivation for this was to do something better than the original Matlab codes I had been